 Optional: Melt some white chocolate in the microwave and drizzle it over your room temperature blondies like I did!

-3 Tips to the BEST Raspberry White Chocolate Blondies
+5 Tips for the BEST Raspberry White Chocolate Blondies

 - Carefully heat the butter and white chocolate.
 This can be difficult because it has a tendency to seize and get clumpy when over warmed.
 Make sure you microwave it for three 30 second increments and stir well in between each.
 If there are any little clumps of white chocolate left over press them against the side of the warm bowl to help them melt.